cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 #### Transparency and Documentation
 During development of an operator you should have a clear understanding of how it will work and interface within Kubernetes.
-You should provide your users with some or all of this list:
+As you shift from development to publishing your work, your users should also have a clear understanding of what your operator does, and how.

+You've written something you're proud of, but think of this from the end user's point of view: Why should they trust you and your operator to run with administrative access on their cluster which may be large and costly, or may be handling sensitive information.
+Anything you can do to help this (probably busy) person come up to speed with your software, how it works, how it's secured, and what affects it might have on their cluster will make it easier for them to adopt your software.

+Here are some items that can help users make informed decisions about how to use your operator:

 * Descriptive diagram (threat model) of how the operator is communicating and with what is a good start to helping a user